 Longtime Owner Occupants Program (LOOP)

-by June 30, 2015 for this discount.Real Estate Tax Installment Plan for Low Income Households
+for more information and the LOOP enrollment application.Real Estate Tax Installment Plan for Low Income Households

 Qualified low-income taxpayers and low-income senior citizens who are the owner of record and reside in the property can apply to pay their current year real estate tax in monthly installments throughout the year for which the tax is due.
 Complete and mail in the application including all required information.
 Applications for the Installment Program must be submitted by the end of February.
 Approved applicants will receive a payment coupon book with the first of eight payments due in May.